alisaifee/flask-limiter/doc/source/index.rst

         storage_options={"connection_pool": pool}
       )

+The :paramref:`~Limiter.storage_uri` and :paramref:`~Limiter.storage_options` parameters
+can also be provided by :ref:`configuration:using flask config` variables.
+The different configuration options for each storage can be found in the :doc:`storage backend documentation for limits <limits:storage>` as that is delegated to the :pypi:`limits` library.

 .. _ratelimit-domain:

 Rate Limit Domain
 -----------------
-Each :class:`~flask_limiter.Limiter` instance should be initialized with a :paramref:`~.Limiter.key_func` that returns the bucket in which each request is put into when evaluating whether it is within the rate limit or not.
+Each :class:`~flask_limiter.Limiter` instance should be initialized with a :paramref:`~Limiter.key_func` that returns the bucket in which each request is put into when evaluating whether it is within the rate limit or not.

 For simple setups a utility function is provided: